-Patient Engagement & Involvement
+Patient Engagement and Involvement

 Engagement with patients and the public is essential to ensure services are responsive to the needs of people affected by cancer throughout their cancer journey.
 Patients and the public have a unique perspective on how the NHS diagnoses and treats cancer and supports cancer patients after their treatment.
-They are also the people who are most familiar with their behaviour when it comes to seeking medical advice about a potentially serious health problem like cancer.

 There are lots of different ways to get involved in the work of the Peninsula Cancer Alliance and our NHS provider trusts and commissioners.
 These are described below:

 - Join A site specific network group as a user representative

 - Join the Peninsula Cancer Alliance Patient Forum as a Patient Advisor